Memory in cyclically crumpled sheets: Evolution of creases under repeated loading

 A logarithmic growth of crease length has been reported in sheets crushed uniaxially inside a piston by Gottesman, {\it et al.}~\cite{Gottesman2018}, but with a different two-parameter functional form.
-In those studies, the sheets were flattened after each cycle, and thus random perturbations were introduced which leads to the creation of new creases as the start point for the folding sequence is different.
-Indeed, if we introduce similar perturbations in our system, by unmounting and mounting after flipping the sheet inside out after each cycle, we find logarithmic growth as well, but with far greater rate of increase (see SI Section~\ref{sec:flip}) corresponding to the creation of larger numbers of fresh creases.
+In those studies, the sheets were flattened after each cycle to scan the surfaces, and thus random perturbations were introduced which leads to the creation of fresh creases since the start point for the folding sequence is different.
+Indeed, if we introduce similar perturbations in our system, by unmounting and mounting after flipping the sheet inside out after each cycle, we find logarithmic growth as well, but with far greater rate of increase corresponding to the creation of larger numbers of fresh creases.

 Thus, our study finds that creases grow under repeated loading even when such random perturbations are absent due to the underlying plastic evolution of the sheet curvature under repeated loading.
-This evolution leads to sharpening curvature which then can exceed the thresholds used to identify creases and their observed growth.
+This evolution leads to sharpening curvature of the folds, which then can exceed the thresholds used to identify creases besides formation of new creases when the sheet follows different folding pathways.

-We plot the distribution of crease length between branch points for various $\theta_f$ in Fig.~\ref{fig:ridge_length}D, and the mean ridge length in Fig.~\ref{fig:ridge_length}E. We find that the tails in the ridge length distribution $P(\ell_r)$ grows as the creases spread more broadly between the twisted ends with increasing $\theta_f$ as can be seen from Fig.~\ref{fig:twist}B and Fig.~\ref{fig:Curv_throughout_length}. $P(\ell_r)$ for the various $\theta_f$ decay exponentially for sufficiently large $\ell_r$, consistent with the gamma-distribution derived using a configurational entropy approach~\cite{Sultan2006,Balankin2015,Andrejevic2021}.
-Further, the average crease length $\langle \ell_r \rangle$ increases initially with $\varepsilon$ before reaching a broad peak and decreasing as the crushed volume continues to shrink.
-Plotting the number of ridges $n_r$ versus cycle number $n$ in Fig.~\ref{fig:ridge_length}F, we find that it grows consistent with a logarithmic function.
-Thus, we find that the total crease length grow because the total number of creases increase, even when $\langle \ell_r \rangle$ does not change significantly with $n$.